Bucket List: Tourist Attractions, Activities, and Best Places to Visit in Casablanca

 Located inside the Old Medina, Rick’s Cafe is a must-visit for tourists for a fun ambiance, great food, and drinks.

 The cafe was inspired by the movie Casablanca starring Humphrey Bogard and Ingrid Bergman.
 Rick’s cafe was neatly modeled after the cafe in the movie called Rick’s Cafe Americain.

 The cafe features a 1930s piano, which constantly plays classic tunes for the cafe’s patrons and makes everyone inside feel like they’ve stepped back in time and onto a movie set.
 People won’t also help but notice the beautiful surrounding architecture.

 Take a Ride on Casa Tramway

-Visitors shouldn’t miss out on hopping on the city’s Tramway to catch a glimpse of Casablanca’s local life.
+Visitors shouldn’t miss out on hopping on the city’s Tramway to catch Casablanca’s local life.
 Just remember to give the exact amount for the ticket.

 Visit the Casablanca Cathedral